 - Day 2: Hike to the Blue Eye of Theth (possibly including the Grunas Waterfall) / overnight in Theth

 - Day 3: Theth to Valbona hike/overnight in Valbona

 - Day 4: Travel from Valbona to Shkodra

 What Is The Best Time To Hike From Theth To Valbona?

 In winter, the Accursed Mountains are covered with a thick blanket of snow, making virtually all mountain travel either a challenge or impossible.
 The optimal period to do the Theth to Valbona hike is from May through September.

-From late-spring to early-fall, the trail is completely open, while the weather is at its kindest toward hikers.
+The trail is completely open from late-spring to early-fall, while the weather is at its kindest toward hikers.
 Note, however, that even in summer, these rugged mountains see occasional heavy rainfall and even thunderstorms.
 It’s smart to check the weather forecast before you start this trip.

 How Long Is The Theth-Valbona Hike?

 The Theth to Valbona trail is about 17 kilometers long.
 Most people complete the hike from Theth to Valbona in 7-8 hours, including stops at the cafés and regular breaks to enjoy the breathtaking landscapes.
 It’s the perfect day hike in the Albanian Alps.